 When it comes to the professional in self-management, you are seeking optimum flow to your communication processes, being supported in your work, progression and engagement with your teams, centralising currently displaced systems as well as consistency across the board.
 But only by knowing yourself, what works best for you and ensuring it, will you know how to work with others to achieve it for them too – a core component of excellent leadership.

 It might not feel like it as a leader that you have the time and energy to do any of this, but the long term return of these small efforts mean a better return in the future.
 It’s worth making the space to combine these practices, and over time, you’ll strike a balance.
 This isn’t a straight line, progression never is, and you won’t get it all right but look out for your indicators to alert you.

 For example, it might be something as simple as a small project is suddenly taking you much longer than usual.
 Perhaps there is constant over and back about something where there wouldn’t usually be or you can’t recall the last time you ate lunch away from your desk.
-You know what signs to look out to show you are tipping the scales in the wrong direction and need to bring back the equilibrium.
+You know what signs to look out to show you are tipping the scales in the wrong direction and need to bring back the equilibrium on self-management.

 And how does all this help you be a better leader to your people?
 It’s like when you are travelling on a plane with dependants and right before take-off you are advised in an emergency, tend to your oxygen mask first.
-It’s about looking after yourself, so you are in the grounded, clear-headed, healthy professional space to make the best decisions, oversee great processes and lead your people in the right direction.
+Self-Management is all about looking after yourself, so you are in the grounded, clear-headed, healthy professional space to make the best decisions, oversee great processes and lead your people in the right direction.
 Because if you lose yourself, you’ll lose your people.